wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.6.1 =
+* New: Localized to Estonian.
+* New: Localized to Korean.

 = 1.6.0 =
 * Fix: Activation bug was fixed.
 * Fix: Rich Snippets (schema.org) fix for premium users.